 My initial launch notes were short: (1) Basic information about the company, team, and goals available on the website.
 (2) The ability for new users to signup for positive messages was working.
 (3) The ability for existing users to login to edit profile settings.
 (4) Expanded instructions and information about features of positive message settings.

-Take 2 Minutes, Inc (T2M) does not provide medical advice, psychiatric diagnosis, or treatment.
+Disclaimer: Take 2 Minutes, Inc (T2M) does not provide medical advice, psychiatric diagnosis, or treatment.
+This website should not be used as a replacement for medical advice from a licensed clinician.
 All third-party trademarks, service marks, logos, and domain names appearing on this web page are properties of their respective owners and none of these companies endorse, sponsor, or are in any way affiliated with T2M.
 See our full disclaimer here.